PierreT12/FusionCalacuatorCpp/README.md

 # Needs New Logic entirely

 Forward Fusion
 About Page
-Special Fusions
 Treasure Demons
 I might not do this, from what I understand, the results can be pretty random.
 If I have the time I'll give it a shot.

 Inherited Skills

 # Recent Changes
-Backwards Fusion Works!!
+Backwards & Special Fusion Works!!

 # Logic and Layout Inspirations: